What is Clickjacking, its Type and How to prevent it?

 There are some techniques that can be used in clickjacking attack prevention, and they are as follows:

-You might be thinking about how to prevent clickjacking in React JavaScript.
-Well, the answer to that is quite easy: server-side protection and a javascript frame-busting technique is one of the most commonly used methods to fight against this cyber threat.
+You might be thinking about how to prevent it in React JavaScript.
+Well, the answer to that is quite easy: server-side protection and a JavaScript frame-busting technique are one of the most commonly used methods to fight against this cyber threat.

 2. Clickjacking protection using frame ancestors:

-When it comes to preventing vulnerabilities, Clickjacking is one of those tools that can be used without a doubt.
+When it comes to preventing vulnerabilities, it is one of those tools that can be used without a doubt.

 Some of the frequently asked questions and answers: